-If you can spend just 10 of those taking care of these important muscle groups, you’ll be able to hang onto the better running form for longer periods of time and of course…you’ll keep yourself away from injury, and your couch (unless you’re couch stretching).
+If you can spend just 10 of those taking care of these important muscle groups, you’ll be able to hang onto better running form for longer periods of time and of course…you’re much more likely to keep yourself away from injury, and your couch (unless you’re couch stretching).

-For sticking with us to the end of this, enjoy this FREE injury prevention video training!
+For sticking with us to the end of this post, enjoy this FREE injury prevention video training!
 We give you our best running injury prevention techniques and exercises, guaranteed to keep you running happy and healthy for life!
 Download it here 🙂